lunasec-io/lunasec/README.md

 Breaking this process up ensures that every part completes without error before moving onto the next step.
 This greatly reduces the event that some artifacts get published and others do not, leading to a headache of a time debugging a release.

-Deployment of the releases is done by Github Actions.
+Deployment of the releases is done by GitHub Actions.
 ## Version
 Versioning for releases is done by lerna.
 ## Compile